TaitoUnited/taito-cli/docs/docs/07-infrastructure-management.md

 You can manage your zone using the following commands:

-    taito zone create: TEMPLATE   # Create a new zone based on a infrastructure template. taito zone apply              # Apply infrastructure changes to the zone. taito zone status             # Show status summary of the zone. taito zone doctor             # Analyze and repair the zone.
+    taito zone create TEMPLATE   # Create a new zone based on a infrastructure template. taito zone apply              # Apply infrastructure changes to the zone. taito zone status             # Show status summary of the zone. taito zone doctor             # Analyze and repair the zone.